Photo Journey Arctic – Part III

 The last part of the photo journey Arctic I have written for a magazine.
 Arctic nature is fascinating in all aspects.
 The vastness of the landscape is not to describe.
 It was an unforgettable experience and one of my best trips I have ever made.

 Some photographers joined me and we tried all sorts of long exposure photographs.
 Sadly the machines of the boat haven’t been switched off long enough.
-During the night we had a long drive to the Moffen island to see walruses.
+During the night we had a long drive to Moffen island to see walruses.
 Arriving early morning at Moffen Island which is a protected area.
-After near extinction of walruses in Svalbard, Moffen Island played an important role in re-establishing the walrus numbers and still is.
+After the near-extinction of walruses in Svalbard, Moffen Island played an important role in re-establishing the walrus numbers and still is.
 It is forbidden between 15 of May and 15 of September to come closer than 500m to this island or even to set a foot on it.
 We arrived later than the 15 of September, we got the privilege to enter the little island.

-Photo journey Arctic – Walruses swimming in the Arctic sea in Svalbard, Norway.
+A photo journey, the Arctic – Walruses swimming in the Arctic sea in Svalbard, Norway.

 Moffen island and its walruses

 The guides checked this little island for polar bears.
 Nones were seen so we could land to get a bit closer to a walrus herd.
 Landing on this island was a particularly sobering experience.
 While waiting until all the photographers had set foot on land I was looking around, and what I saw made me sad!
 Trash and further off more trash.
 Plastic bottles washed ashore and a few other items.
-I could even see a rusted oil barrel, yellow plastic boxes and a few other things while crossing.
+I could even see a rusted oil barrel, yellow plastic boxes, and a few other things while crossing.
 We walked with the whole group over the island to a walrus herd.
 Walking on this island was like walking through an extremely old graveyard.
 Bones and skulls were scattered of old walruses.
 The bones looked ancient.
 You had to watch where you set your feet that you did not step on any bones.

 After crossing the island we came to a walrus herd at sunrise.
 The light was marvelous; throughout the whole trip, the light was incredible.
 We stayed with the walrus herd for about two-three hours before returned to the zodiacs, stopping on our way back here and there to photograph the bones and pick up some trash.
 In the end, my camera bag was full of trash as I stuffed it in every corner I could.